alisdairjsmyth/homebridge-ambiclimate/README.md

 [Ambi Climate](https://www.ambiclimate.com/) plugin for [homebridge](https://www.npmjs.com/package/homebridge).
 This plugin presently supports:
 * Current Temperature (implementation of Temperature Sensor Service)
 * Current Relative Humidity (Implementation of Humidity Sensor Service)
+* Current Fan state (Implementation of Fan V2 Service)
 * Turn On/Off (Implementation of Switch) - where "off" and "on" modes are configurable

-as such each physical device appears within HomeKit Apps as three logical devices with the same name.
+as such each physical device appears within HomeKit Apps as four logical devices with the same name.

 A separate plugin for Ambi Climate is available - [homebridge-ambiclimate-thermostat](https://www.npmjs.com/package/homebridge-ambiclimate-thermostat) exposes Ambi Climate devices as a Thermostat services within Homekit.